-Bolsonaro names 'Car Wash' judge Brazil justice minister in divisive hire
+Brazil's Bolsonaro names judge who jailed his rival as justice minister

 The president-elect scores a clear political victory with the appointment of Moro, who gained a cult following in Brazil after he locked up a string of politicians and businessmen in the country’s biggest-ever graft investigation.

-Bolsonaro surged to victory on Sunday, promising to combat corruption and violent crime.

-But the decision also gives ammunition to his opponents on the left, who have long argued that the “Car Wash” probe was a politicized purge aimed at sidelining Lula and his leftist Workers Party (PT).
+But the decision also gives ammunition to his opponents, who have long argued that the ‘Car Wash’ probe was a politicized purge aimed at sidelining Lula and his leftist Workers Party (PT).

 As Brazilians geared up to vote last month, Moro came under fire for releasing plea-bargain testimony alleging a bribery scheme by PT members to fund their 2014 electoral campaign.